vexide/website/src/content/docs/competition.md

 }
 ```

+> Wait, what's going on here?
+Why did we panic again?

 In this case, since the default state of the robot when not plugged into field control is `driver`, running this program before connecting to field control will start the program in `driver`, meaning `driver` will run a second time in the match and panic the program.

-The order of competition functions would look like this:
+The program panics since we already took out `Some(3)` from `self.some_data` in the first run of `driver`.
+When we try to take it a second time, we get `None` and panic when trying to call `unwrap` on that.

+To visualize what happened, let's look at the order of competition functions throughout a theoretical match with this program:

 ![Possible chain of competition modes: main, driver, connected, disabled, autonomous, disabled, driver, disabled, disconnected](https://i.imgur.com/NWIHvxx.png)